Fiducism

 Attack on Titan: The Apocalyptic Warning

-Fiducism is the modern, pragmatic extract from millennia of human reflection on ethics and community.
-It preserves the wisest insights of philosophy and religion, throws overboard their metaphysical mortgage, and puts them in the service of a single, verifiable goal: Building a better life for all involved – in this world.
+Fiducism is the modern, pragmatic extract of millennia of human reflection on ethics and community.
+It preserves the wisest insights of philosophy and religion, discards their metaphysical mortgage, and places them in the service of a single, verifiable goal: Building a better life for all involved – in this world.

-It is the blueprint for a society that builds not on utopian dreams, but on the already proven, most natural forms of human cooperation and finally makes the cultural longing for connection attainable.
+It is the blueprint for a society built not on utopian dreams, but on the already proven, most natural forms of human cooperation, finally making the cultural longing for connection achievable.

 Final Chapter: The Emergent Order – A Vision of Anarcho-Reciprocism

-As should already be known, the long-term goal of Fiducism is not the reform of the state, but its complete replacement by the organically grown societal form of Anarcho-Reciprocism – a rule-free order based exclusively on the principles of voluntary reciprocity.
+As should already be known, the long-term goal of Fiducism is not a reform of the state, but its complete replacement by the organically grown social form of Anarcho-Reciprocism – a rule-free order based exclusively on the principles of voluntary mutuality.

 The Path of Gradual Displacement